Skip to main content

 Frequently Asked Questions

-Desktop Fishes is a casual simulation game.
+Desktop Fishes is a casual management game with economy theme.

 Desktop Fishes is available on PC and Windows.